Research Data Management Procedure

 5.1 Procedure owner: The Deputy Vice-Chancellor (Research) is responsible for enforcement of this procedure, ensuring that its principles and statements are observed.
 The Deputy Vice-Chancellor (Research) is also responsible for approval of other associated university-level procedures and/or guidelines.

-5.2 Procedure contact: The Manager, Research Integrity and Governance is the primary point of contact for advice on implementing and administering this procedure.
+5.2 Procedure contact: The Data Management Specialist in the Data Governance Team, Data Analytics and Insights Unit is the primary point of contact for advice on implementing and administering this procedure.

 6. Definitions